Padres edge light-hitting Dodgers 2-1 on Hosmer’s RBI single

+LOS ANGELES (AP) — The young Padres dropped two of three at home against the Dodgers recently.
+San Diego arrived in Los Angeles and immediately got the seven-time NL West champions’ attention by stealing the series opener.

-LOS ANGELES (AP) — Eric Hosmer singled in the go-ahead run with two outs in the sixth inning, and the San Diego Padres beat the Los Angeles Dodgers 2-1 in the series opener Monday night.
+Eric Hosmer singled in the go-ahead run with two outs in the sixth inning, and the Padres won 2-1 on Monday night after their bullpen fired eight scoreless innings, allowing two hits and striking out six.

+Cal Quantrill (2-0) got the victory with three innings of relief.
+He allowed two hits and struck out three.
+Drew Pomeranz retired the side in the ninth for his third save.

+“We talked about it to begin the year, we’re going to need a big group of guys,” Padres manager Jayce Tingler said.
+“So it’s just nice to see them get their opportunity and contribute.
+They all stepped up against a very tough lineup and made pitches.”

 Joc Pederson bobbled the ball on Hosmer’s hit to left and couldn’t attempt a throw as Trent Grisham scored from second after Dustin May (1-1) walked him, giving the Padres a 2-1 lead.